lunarcyclist/ethereum_tracker/README.md

 Invalid Transactions – If no value is found in a transaction, the script will skip handling that transaction.
 If you encounter SSL errors, make sure you have a stable internet connection, and that your system's SSL certificates are up to date.

-Make your changes.
-Submit a pull request.
-You can also suggest ideas or report issues in the GitHub issue tracker.

-License
-This project is licensed under the MIT License.